jovibor/ListEx/README.md

 ## [](#)Example
 Let’s imagine that you need a list control with a non standard header height, and yellow background color.
-Nothing is simpler, see code below:
+Nothing is simpler, see the code below:
 ```cpp
 LISTEXCREATE lcs;
 lcs.rect = CRect(0, 0, 500, 300)